 Exhibit 2.
 Long Term Vacancy and Market Cycles

 In describing real estate cycles, Mueller focuses on demand and supply growth rates and defines demand/supply equilibrium as being when "demand and supply growth rates are equal (dg = sg) at the peak and trough of the market cycle (thus existing space plus new construction exactly matches new demand)."
-Mueller indicates agreement with Pyhrr, Webb and Born (1990) in stating that "the only real demand/supply equilibrium point is at the peak of the real estate cycle where supply growth finally catches up to demand growth."
+Mueller indicates agreement with Pyhrr, Webb and Born (1990) in stating "the only real demand/supply equilibrium point is at the peak of the real estate cycle where supply growth finally catches up to demand growth."
 Mueller clarifies this equilibrium condition in the real estate cycle as being the peak point, stating that at the peak "the space market is usually at its tightest level (occupancy rates highest) and the rental growth rate should also be at its highest level."
 Yet, Pyhrr, Webb and Born, indicated that "equilibrium occurs in this apartment market when occupancy rates are in the range of 92 - 96 percent."
 We interpret this to mean that the peak of the market is when actual vacancy meets frictional vacancy, producing hyper-supply.
 As such, the "demand/supply equilibrium" identified in Exhibit 2 should not be confused with a market equilibrium as defined in this article; our position is that market equilibrium is actually represented by Long Term Average Occupancy shown in Exhibit 2.

 One final observation: it appears that equilibrium vacancy rates tend to be lower for residential properties and higher for office properties.
 We uncovered no direct research comparing the equilibrium vacancy rates, although there is anecdotal evidence to support this conclusion.
 For example, Hagen and Hansen (2010) concluded that for the Seattle and surrounding King County market, the equilibrium vacancy rate for residential rental properties was between 4.97% and 5.25%.
 This is quite low in comparison with the results of Parli and Miller (2014) for Seattle Class A office space of about 10%.
 We expect that this relationship is similar in kind throughout the nation, if not in degree.
 One reason for such differences can be explained by market friction.
 Residential has lower friction with less lumpy demand than office.
 There are also structural differences - residential growth may be more predictable since it is a function of household growth rates which seldom move radically while job growth may change faster, thus needing more space in equilibrium for the office market to handle the more volatile demand characteristics.